GoonerBrian/node-oracledb-on-m1-mac/README.md

 ## Connecting to the database and running the GET request

 I created a simple table called `customers` for testing this out.
-You can create one too, create a different, etc. but you'll need to update the query string if your table is named something different.
+You can create one too, create a different table, etc. but you'll need to update the query string if your table is named something different.

 To start the server, do the following:
 - `cd back-end` (if not already there)